OmahaDsaAdmin/hugo-website/content/harassment-and-grievance/_index.md

 ### How to Report Harassment or Grievance

 If you are a member and need to contact an HGO or report a conflict, please send an email to [OmahaDsaHgo@gmail.com](mailto:OmahaDsaHgo@gmail.com) describing the issue, or contact one of the chapter HGOs in person.

+### Responsibilities

+The HGOs of Omaha DSA are responsible for:

+- All responsibilities for HGOs listed in the Harassment Policy of National DSA,
+- Creating and monitoring a distinct email address that is only accessible by the HGOs,
+- Attending trainings provided by National DSA,
+- Developing and maintaining forms and other methods for reporting and responding to accusations of harassment as noted in the Harassment Policy of National DSA, and
+- Developing and maintaining forms for appealing the form of relief determined by the Steering Committee as noted in the Harassment Policy of National DSA.